SalmonSlack/squish-plus/README.md

 - [King's DevTools](https://mods.sm64coopdx.com/mods/kings-devtools.339/): Default button mappings use the D-Pad, which causes the actions from `Squish+` and `DevTools` to happen at the same time. (e.g. `D-Pad Down` squishes you AND opens the map select menu) This can be fixed by having the server host disable the `D-Pad Actions` mod option.

 ### ⚠️ Semi-Compatible Mods
-- Arena: Lots of issues and unexpected behaviors when interacting with this mode, however the host options hopefully help offset some of the glaring problems!
+- Arena (Comes built into Coop Deluxe): Lots of issues and unexpected behaviors when interacting with this mode, however the host options hopefully help offset some of the glaring problems!
 I would like to explore the possibility of making this mode more compatible with Squish+ in future updates!
+- [MarioHunt](https://mods.sm64coopdx.com/mods/mariohunt.8/): The main issue in MarioHunt around respawning while flat has been fixed, however I don't feel comfortable calling it compatible yet!
+Just make sure you have the Squish+ settings for auto restore enabled, and the option to Allow D-Pad usage to disabled for the best experience!

 ### ❌ Incompatible Mods